VikParuchuri/marker/CLA.md

 Marker Contributor Agreement

 This Marker Contributor Agreement ("MCA") applies to any contribution that you make to any product or project managed by us (the "project"), and sets out the intellectual property rights you grant to us in the contributed materials.
-The term "us" shall mean Vikas Paruchuri.
-The term "you" shall mean the person or entity identified below.
+The term "us" shall mean Endless Labs, Inc. The term "you" shall mean the person or entity identified below.

 If you agree to be bound by these terms, sign by writing "I have read the CLA document and I hereby sign the CLA" in response to the CLA bot Github comment.
 Read this agreement carefully before signing.
 These terms and conditions constitute a binding legal agreement.